dkratzert/FinalCif/docs/description.rst

 * Open a cif file in a work folder.
 * Check and edit the remaining items.
 * Do a html checkcif (it also saves an image for the report).
-Probaly correct last items like the moiety formula and  explain alerts with the validation response form editor in the same window.
+Probably correct last items like the moiety formula and  explain alerts with the validation response form editor in the same window.
 * Do a pdf checkcif